I found this article very inspiring, hence I wanted to share it on my blog...

 I’m happy that the Rogan family will have the money, if invested well, to allow Niki to continue to stay home and care for her children.
 However, most people who lose a spouse do not have the media attention and a fast growing Go Fund Me page.

 The Rogans likely had a tight budget.
 Raising such a large family is not cheap.
 Still, like us, they should have had more life insurance, even if it is tight to fit in the budget.
 The alternative, for most people, can be devastating financially.

 Do you have adequate life insurance, or do you put off applying for or increasing your life insurance because money is tight?

-To know more about life insurance in UAE, to apply or to arrange a complementary Financial review meeting, please call 050-2285405 or write to me by clicking here.
+To know more about life insurance in UAE, to apply arrange a complimentary Financial review meeting.